-- Demonstrated commitment to Reconciliation - Demonstrated commitment to Justice, Equity, Diversity and Inclusivity - Relevant post-secondary or management experiences within human services - Ability to apply trauma-informed practices while conducting procedurally fair investigations - Applied understanding of procedural fairness and principles of natural justice - Strong understanding of restorative justice approaches to dispute resolution - Excellent interpersonal problem solving and dispute resolution skills - Demonstrated case management and crisis response experience - Budget development management - Ability to plan, organize, develop and supervise a variety of programs and services

-- Ability to establish and maintain effective working relationships with senior academic leaders, faculty, staff, students, external agencies and community resources - · Excellent consensus-building skill sets - Ability to initiate, anticipate, shape and adapt to emerging opportunities and priorities - Demonstrated project and time management skills - Excellent communication and report writing skills
+- Knowledge of the history of colonization, Canada's residential school system and the nature of intergenerational traumas imposed on Indigenous people. - Knowledge of the history of Canada's education system failures toward Indigenous people according to Canada's Truth and Reconciliation Commission (2015), and the ongoing disparities in educational outcomes and access to education across the Yukon - Relevant post-secondary or management experiences within human services - Knowledge of and ability to apply trauma-informed practices while conducting procedurally fair investigations - Applied understanding of procedural fairness and principles of natural justice - Knowledge of restorative justice approaches to dispute resolution - Excellent interpersonal problem solving and dispute resolution skills - Extensive knowledge of case management and crisis response experience - Knowledge of budget development and management methods and techniques - Systems thinking knowledge and skills that demonstrate an awareness of how intersecting systemic inequities create and maintain barriers toward equity seeking groups and their ability to access postsecondary education in Canada. - Knowledge of relevant legislation and institutional policies that require the university to carry out a "Duty to Accommodate", particularly in relation to students with temporary or permanent disabilities - Knowledge of issues pertaining to social equity globally and across Canada - Ability to plan, organize, develop and supervise a variety of programs and services - Ability to establish and maintain effective working relationships with senior academic leaders, faculty, staff, students, external agencies and community resources - Excellent consensus-building skill sets - Ability to initiate, anticipate, shape and adapt to emerging opportunities and priorities - Demonstrated project and time management skills - Excellent communication and report writing skills